premail/premail/README.md

                     -d:     Specifies design folder to use.
 (Default: _templates)
                     -e:     Specifies email folder to render.
 ├── watch       Watches and renders HTML files for development (formatted, with comments).
-├── sass        Compiles Sass files in the 'style' directory to CSS files in the 'dist' directory.
+├── sass        Compiles Sass files in the 'theme' directory.
-├── sassWatch   Watches Sass files in the 'style' directory and on changes compiles to CSS files in the 'dist' directory └── prettyMJML  Cleans up your MJML files with Prettier
+├── sassWatch   Watches Sass files in the 'theme' directory.
+├── formatMJML  Format your MJML code with Prettier.
+└── formatSass  Format your Sass code with Prettier.

 ```

 # Known issues